top of page

 Broader Impacts

 Throughout my journey as a Ph.D. candidate, I strive to leave an impact not just on the scientific community but also through teaching and educating others.
-I firmly believe in passing on the skills and knowledge I've acquired to educate and inform the next generation of geoscientists and environmental scientists.
+I firmly believe that my greatest impact in society is on my students/mentees.
+I'm passing on the skills and knowledge I've acquired to educate and inform the next generation of geoscientists and environmental scientists.

 Teaching is amazing!
-I love getting others excited and curious about new ideas but also, it's a learning experience for me as well.
-This provides an opportunity for me to better communicate ideas more easily to others in a plain languange manner instead of just spewing "big words".
-I also understand from experience that having one teaching style is not suitable for everyone's learning patterns and I strive to be patient and accommodating to everyone's unique learning capabilities.
+I love getting others excited and curious about new ideas, like getting them to say Eureka!
+But also, it's a learning experience for me as well.
+Teaching is a two-way street, and I've learned that it provides an opportunity for me to better communicate ideas more easily to others in a plain language manner, instead of just spewing "big/complicated words".
+I also understand from experience that having one teaching style is not suitable for everyone's learning patterns, and I strive to be patient and accommodating to everyone's unique learning capabilities.

 Asian Americans and Pacific Islanders in Geoscience (AAPIiG)

-Post lunch selfie with three of our outstanding AGILE interns from AGU 2023!
+Post lunch selfie with some of outstanding AGILE interns from AGU 2023!

 As a member and mentor of the Asian Americans and Pacific Islanders in Geosciences (AAPIiG) through the AAPI in Geosciences Inclusivity Leadership and Experience (AGILE) program, I had the opportunity to co-mentor 8 AAPI undergraduates in geoscience-related fields with Watsawan (Fai) Chanchai.
 We taught a professional development course that provided a knowledge platform for resume and CV building, technical and networking skills, and career outlooks in government, industry, and academia that complemented the research they were involved in over the summer.
 Most of these students presented their work at the Geological Society of America Connects 2023 meeting or the American Geophysical Union Fall Meeting in 2023.